 Parents are the first and most important educators in a child’s life.
 Teens report that their parents’ opinions about high school course selection and post-secondary plans are very important to them.
-Yet our research suggests that less than 25% of parents talk with their children about the importance of science, technology, engineering and math (STEM) for their future.
+Yet our research suggests that parents are not exerting that influence when it comes to science education, and not enough are discussing the importance of science, technology, engineering and math (STEM) for their children’s futures.

 Parents must have these conversations with their children.
 They also need to have access to timely and relevant information to help keep the doors to their children's futures open.
 That’s where Let’s Talk Science comes in.

 We offer programs that help youth prepare for a changing world, quite different from the one most parents faced at the same age.
 We also support educators so they are better able to support student success.

 Let’s Talk Science supports parents by: